 This time, the hero would come just like they did in other historical accounts where Israel was outnumbered, outgunned, and out-skilled.
 God would once again infuse Himself into the heart of one person to be bold enough to stand up against a tyrant and against all odds to save the day.
 Moses did it when he defied his royal upbringing and stood up against Pharaoh, Sampson did it against the Philistines, Gideon did it with his 300 men, Phineas single-handedly stopped the plague against Israel, Esther risked herself in going before the king without having been summoned, and Saul and Jonathan’s 600 men went up against the tens of thousands of enemy armies.
 The story is always the same.
 God loves to turn over the strong swords of giants with a single rock from a peasant boy’s sling.

-The first hero of this story is a man named Matityahu, a priest from the tribe of Levi.
-And according to Rabbi Fohrman, the names Matityahu and Meshitihu, the original name Pharaoh’s daughter gave Moses when she pulled him from the Nile, are, in fact, the exact same name in Aramaic because the letters Shin and Tav can be interchanged.
-This fact, he points out, makes a direct parallel to Moses being used to free the Israelites from the Egyptians and the “Moses” of this story, who is used to free the Israelites from being enslaved (again), but this time by the Greeks.
+The first hero of this story is a man named Matityahu (Mat-tee-yahoo), a priest from the tribe of Levi.
+And according to Rabbi Fohrman, the names Matityahu and Moses--whose original name given to him by Pharaoh's daughter was Meshitihu--are connected.
+Fohrman says that Moshe and Meshitihu are the exact same name in Aramaic because the letters shin and tav can be interchanged.
+This prophetically links the Moses, who freed Israel by standing up to an oppressive king, to Matityahu, who also was used to free the Israelites from foreign oppression; this time from the Greeks.

 1 Maccabees 2:17